yahandeshapriya/Royal-Chamber-App-apk-setup/README.md

 # Royal-Chamber-App-apk-setup
-apk setup of the Royal Chamber Application
+This is the apk setup file of the Royal Chamber Mobile Application